fjrdomingues/adrenaline-interview/README.md

 1. GPT-4 frequently generates invalid MermaidJS syntax
 2. Diagrams can be low-quality in a variety of ways, such as being too abstract or too detailed, leaving out important information, or even using the wrong diagram type (e.g. a sequential vs. flow diagram)

+You should have recieved an email with instructions on how to access the current data, along with our OpenAI API key.

 Edit this repository with your own approach at solving these two problems.
 You have a lot of liberty here.
 For example, to improve the syntax accuracy you may want to fine-tune either an OpenAI model or an open-source one.
 To improve quality, you may want to generate a training set using multiple LLM calls to construct diagrams.

 The main objective here is to beat GPT-4 in both syntax accuracy and diagram quality.

+Requirements:
+- Include your evaluation pipeline, along with a summary of results from that evaluation pipeine.
+- Include any code you wrote for dataset augmentation/generation (NOTE: You do not have to include the full dataset).
+- If you choose to use a notebook (i.e. Google Colab) for finetuning, please add that as well.

 ### To make a submission: